renatolinsdigital/temp-website/README.md

 * Every __index__ file should have the __.ts__ extension.
 This will help on module importation, and also on identifying the type of file

-## Importing React

-* At this time, this project is importing React everywhere it is being used, even considering that Next.js is injecting it.

 ## Components

 * __Everything we see in screen must be a component, either from React or from Styled Components__.
 This will ensure a lot of benefits like theme or design systems adherence, testability, maintainability, shareability, composition over inheritance, clean coding, etc. No loose elements with a ```className``` should be placed in this project